 A minimum of one dual-inline-memory module (DIMM) set (2 DIMMs) is required for each single-wide blade.
-Single-wide blades are supported with 2, 4, 6, or 8 installed DIMMs.
-Optional double-wide blades use 4, 8, 12 or 16 DIMMs.
-An IRU example using single-wide blades only is shown in Figure 3-7 on page 36.
-An example IRU with an optional double-wide blade is shown in Figure 3-8 on page 37.
+Single-wide (IP85) blades are supported with 2, 4, 6, or 8 installed DIMMs.
+Optional double-wide (IP83) blades use 4, 8, 12 or 16 DIMMs.
+An IRU example using single-wide blades is shown in Figure 3-8 on page 38, a double-wide blade is shown in Figure 3-9.

-Note: Regardless of the number of DIMMs installed, a minimum of 4GB of DIMM memory is recommended for each compute blade.
+Note: Regardless of the number of DIMMs installed, a minimum of 4GB of DIMM memory is recommended for each IP83 or IP85 compute blade.
 Systems using Platform Manager (formerly Scali Manage) software should have a minimum of 8GB of DIMM memory installed on each blade.
 Failure to meet these requirements may have impacts on overall application performance.

 A maximum of four DIMM sets (8 total DIMMs) can be installed in a single-wide compute blade and eight DIMM pairs (16 DIMMs) on an optional double-wide blade.
 Each set of DIMMs (pair) on a blade must be the same capacity and functional speed.
 When possible, it is generally recommended that all blades within an IRU use the same number and capacity (size) DIMMs.
 Each blade in the IRU may have a different total DIMM capacity.
 For example, one blade may have eight DIMMs, and another may have only two.
 Note that while this difference in capacity is acceptable functionally, it may have impacts on compute "load balancing" within the system.